 Below the surface, all of the navigation metaphors shown in this post use the identical set of DataModels data discovery API calls to determine the content of any collection of persistent data.
 All are effectively equivalent and interchangeable, depending on UI layout considerations.
 This is very analogous to the MVC design pattern which allows the specifics of the UI to be kept separate from ‘Model’, however in this case the entire process is performed dynamically from the Carmot ontology, and so the separation is complete.
 There is no specialized ‘Model’ code to support the renderer’s GUI strategies.

-In future posts we will examine additional data driven user interface strategies to display the content/fields of data as opposed to the hierarchy of the node organization within the collection.
+future posts we will examine additional data driven user interface strategies to display the content/fields of data as opposed to the hierarchy of the node organization within the